 Using the version property

 When delivering assets from your Cloudinary account, only the newest copy of an asset is available for public delivery.
-If an asset is overwritten, previous copies of the asset can be downloaded or restored using our Media Library UI or the API, but in the public delivery URLs for our service.
+If an asset is overwritten, previous copies of the asset can be downloaded or restored using our Media Library UI or the API, but in the public delivery URLs for an asset, only the newest copy can be returned.

 The asset URLs returned by our API and Media Library will include the current version of each asset as part of the URL, but it's an optional part of the delivery URL format and if you're creating URLs using one of our SDKs or your own code, the version is not required.